HiberFile/HiberAPI/README.md

    > Note that you can use your favorite editor instead of `nano`, like `vi` or `mcedit`.

-5. Check that the endpoint of the S3.
+5. Use your own endpoint of the S3.

    ```sh
    nano src/utils/s3.ts
    ```
-   Then, on the 19th line, check the endpoint.
+   Then, on the 19th line, edit the endpoint.

 6. Launch the dev server (optional):